ESP32 built in hall effect sensor with Arduino IDE

 The code given above is very simple, and all code is the same as used in the last tutorial except the hallRead() function.
 This function does not need any argument.
 It reads the value of hall sensor output which is stored in a register of ESP32.
 We can simply save the output of hallRead() function in any variables.
 In this code, we have saved the output voltage of the hall sensor in a variable name” hall_sensor_value.
 After that, we are sending these values to the serial monitor.
 The output of hallRead() function can be either positive or negative depending on the direction magnetic field.

-• After compiling code, upload the code to Arduino IDE by clicking on Arduino button.
+Now just copy the above code and paste it into Arduino IDE.
+After compiling the code, upload the code to Arduino IDE by clicking on the Arduino button.

-• After uploading code, open the serial monitor of Arduino IDE by going to the tools menu.
+Make sure you have selected the correct COM pin to which the ESP32 board is connected.
+After uploading the code, open the serial monitor of Arduino IDE by going to the tools menu.

-• You will get output like this on the serial monitor.
+You will get output like this on the serial monitor.

 hall effect sensor ESP32 values

-As you can see in the above pictures, we are getting values according to the strength of the magnetic field and also negative values shows the direction of the field. you may also like to check related tutorials on ESP32:
+As you can see in the above picture, we are getting values according to the strength of the magnetic field, and also negative values show the direction of the field.

 Leave a Comment